-Though not in Whitby town itself, the Raven Hall Hotel is situated in beautiful Ravenscar which is just 20 minutes away; a fantastic location for those looking to visit the beautiful Yorkshire town, which is just a 20-minute drive from the hotel.
-Boasting fantastic facilities and spectacular views of the bay, it’s a perfect base for everything from a romantic holiday to a wedding or business conference.
+Though not in Whitby town itself, the Raven Hall Hotel is situated in beautiful Ravenscar which is just 20 minutes away; a fantastic location for those looking to visit the charming Yorkshire town of Whitby.

-If this sounds like a setting where you could enjoy a relaxing short break in Whitby accommodation, why not consider staying at the beautiful Raven Hall Hotel, set just a short distance from the town?
+If this sounds like a setting where you could enjoy a relaxing short break in our Whitby accommodation, why not consider staying at the beautiful Raven Hall Hotel, set just a short distance from the town?
 We have a fantastic choice of accommodation in the Whitby area, with spectacular views of the bay.
 If you are searching for something a little different, why not try our Finnish lodges, the perfect base to explore Scarborough?

 The history of Whitby

 Whitby is a coastal town set at the mouth of the beautiful River Esk, covering both sides of this river valley.
 The town, which was originally known as Streonshalh, dates back all the way to 656AD and was founded at the same time as the original Whitby Abbey by the then Christian king of Northumbria.

 The original abbey was destroyed during a Viking raid and was only re-settled in 1078, at which time the town also became known as Whitby.
 The town was initially supported by the Abbey and the fishing industry, but later on in the 18th century it developed to become a centre of ship building and a well-founded trade centre due to the export of alum and jet from the moors.

 When staying in our accommodation near Whitby, you’ll never be short of things to do.
 The Whitby area is well known for its fossils; fantastically preserved skeletons of pterodactyls have been discovered in its cliffs, and it is a great place for the amateur fossil hunters out there to go looking for beautiful ammonite fossils.